Contact Us FAQs

 • If the pump is installed a distance from the pool or is elevated above the normal deck level, the time needed to prime the pump could be longer.
 For elevated installations, a check valve may be needed on the suction line to allow for easier priming.

-Do I need to oil or grease my Hayward motor?
+Do I need to keep grass, shrubs, and vegetation away from my motor?